 There are easy ways and not so easy ways to filter water…

-You can use charcoal from your camp fire and a bandanna or something similar to put at the top of the filter to remove big particles first.
+You can use charcoal from your camp fire and a bandanna or something similar to put at the top of the filter to remove large particles first.
 You should also place a second cotton cloth or a coffee filter at the bottom of the filter to be the very last thing the water passes through before reaching the second container.

 Starting a Fire

-The following are the main ways to start a fire without matches or lighters:
+Ways to start a fire without matches or lighters:

 - using sticks (the bow drill method, the hand drill method)